-- (a) satisfactorily complete a written dissertation; and - (b) be credited with four courses from the Schedule to this degree; and - (c) ensure the combined weight of courses and

-- dissertation be at least 1.0 EFTS; and - (d) pass each course for which he or she is enrolled.
+- (a) satisfactorily complete a written 60 point dissertation (ILAP 640); and - (b) be credited with 30 points from courses listed in Group A of the Schedule to this degree; and - (c) be credited with 30 points from courses listed in Group B of the Schedule to this degree; and - (d) pass each course for which he or she is enrolled.
 In special circumstances, the Dean of Law may permit a candidate who fails a course, or the dissertation, to re-enrol in that or another course or the dissertation, in a subsequent year.